tarsmachine/tarsmachine.github.io/index.md

 First, the screenshots in people's phones are the most under-discovered personal memories, also one of the hardest media formats to discover.

 Second, a social app for screenshots without the OCR, Computer Vision features in the search engine will take the user 100x more time to discover and extract the right part of the information.
-Without the OCR, CV search features, It's also hard to reduce the friction of social discovery at scale.
+Without these features, It's also hard to reduce the friction of social discovery at scale.

 Therefore, to create the initial product momentum, I focus on building an app for personal screenshots discovery first.